alistvt/restarter/README.md

 # restarter
-utility functions that help you restart a python program from within change arguments between <>
+utility functions that help you restart a python program from within. <br>
+change arguments between <>